Need to talk? Call 1800 882 436.

 Other requirements

-To receive the payment, the child must also meet early childhood immunisation requirements and have a health check if they are turning 4.
+To receive the payment, your child must also meet early childhood immunisation requirements.
+They also need to have a health check if they are turning 4 years old.

 To find out more about eligibility, visit the Services Australia website.